bbauska/LFS171x/README.md

 It is infrastructure for blockchain-rooted, peer-to-peer interactions; it's not a blockchain and it's not an application.

-This open source project joined the Hyperledger greenhouse in May 2019 and was initially contributed by developers from the Sovrin Foundation, the Government of British Columbia, and other Indy community developers.
+This open-source project joined the Hyperledger greenhouse in May 2019 and was initially contributed by developers from the Sovrin Foundation, the Government of British Columbia, and other Indy community developers.

 Hyperledger Aries is related to both Hyperledger Indy and Hyperledger Ursa (we will talk about this project later in this chapter).